 3. Realistic Expectations and Score Improvement Insights

-- Score Prediction: Their test prep programs often include tools that predict how much your score can improve with additional studying and retakes.
-If they believe you’re likely to see significant improvement, they will help you plan for multiple test attempts.
+- Score Prediction: The Princeton Review uses test prep programs to often engage tools that estimate how much better you can score with additional studying and retests.
+If we feel you might see significant improvements, we will help you prepare to retake the SAT multiple times at no additional cost.

 4. Targeted Study Resources for Maximum Impact